MCV-Software/socializer/README.md

 When socializer starts, it will try to load your news items, wall and audios.
 At the moment there are only a few supported actions for   these items:

-* Audio files: You can play the currently selected song, view the song's details (including lyrics, if available) and download it to a desired place in your hard drive.
+* Audio files: You can play the currently selected song, view the song's details (including lyrics, if available), add or remove from your library, and download it to a desired place in your hard drive.
 You can find audio files in your news feed or in your own audios buffer.
-* News feed's post: In your news feed buffer, you can press return in any posts and socializer will open a new dialogue which can be different, depending in the kind of post you are when the return key was pressed.
+* News feed's post: In your news feed buffer, you can press return in any post and socializer will open a new dialogue which can be different, depending in the kind of post you are when the return key was pressed.
 * At the moment you can't open your wall posts.

 ### Making a post

 When you press the post button, a new dialogue will show up.
 This dialogue allows you to post something in your wall.
 In this dialogue you have to write a message.
 You can translate your message and fix your spelling mistakes.
 Also you can post an URL address, socializer will try to add it as an attachment, so you will not have to worry about this.
-When you're ready, just press the send button and it'll done.
+When you're ready, just press the send button and it'll be done.

 ### Working with posts in news feed

 You can press the return key in any post in your news feed for opening a new dialogue with some information.
-The information and dialogue will be different if you are viewing a friendship's notification  (when someone has added some friends), an audio file, or a regular posts.
+The information and dialogue will be different if you are viewing a friendship's notification  (when someone has added some friends), an audio file, or a regular post.
 At the moment, there are no more actions for these kind of posts, you can read the full text for a post, view the new added friends in a list and  there are some kind of posts that aren't handled.
 It should be improved.

 ### Working with songs